- Your CONNECTION SESSION -

 Connection Sessions usually last 1.5 hours, are held Tuesday, Wednesday or Thursdays, and ideally in the evening.
 The best time of day is the 2 hours before sunset right on through to the actual sunset.
+I like to meet up about 30 minutes before the start of your Session for a cup of coffee or a shot of whiskey a nice chat before we head out.

 If you have a busy work schedule, you may want to schedule your session in the summer months, when the days are longer and the sun sets around 8:30-9:00.